 Governments are also facing these risks.
 Research from S&P Global Ratings explores the potential credit risks that climate change poses to US governments, absent adaptation measures.

 On the other hand, not all is doom and gloom.
 Research from S&P Global Ratings economists describes a shifting climate policy paradigm, from a view where economic growth is not possible toward a more constructive model in which growth and a sustainable environment can coexist.
 That, in turn, presents opportunities for innovation and growth.
-Research from S&P Global Commodity Insights finds that clean technology has reached parity with upstream oil and gas in global energy supply spending in real terms and will drive spending growth for the foreseeable future.
+Research from S&P Global Energy finds that clean technology has reached parity with upstream oil and gas in global energy supply spending in real terms and will drive spending growth for the foreseeable future.

 We hope that the research that follows will strike a balance — on the one side, shining light on the major climate and sustainability risks companies face; on the other, identifying places to better measure and manage these challenges while harnessing transition opportunities.